Hong Kong descends into chaos as protesters storm legislature

-HONG KONG (Reuters) - Hong Kong protesters stormed the Legislative Council on the anniversary of the city’s 1997 return to Chinese rule on Monday amid widespread anger over laws that would allow extraditions to China, plunging the city deeper into chaos.
+HONG KONG (Reuters) - Hong Kong protesters stormed the Legislative Council on the anniversary of the former British colony’s 1997 return to Chinese rule on Monday amid widespread anger over laws that would allow extraditions to China.

-A small group, mostly students wearing hard hats and masks, used a metal trolley, poles and pieces of scaffolding to hack through reinforced glass and charge at the government compound.
+A small group of mostly students wearing hard hats and masks used a metal trolley, poles and pieces of scaffolding to charge again and again at the compound’s reinforced glass, which finally gave.

-Some protesters entered the building but it was unclear how many were still inside.
+Some protesters broke into the building but it was unclear how many were still inside.
+The council, Hong Kong’s mini-parliament, issued a red alert, ordering the protesters to leave immediately.

 Riot police in helmets and carrying batons fired pepper spray as the standoff continued into the sweltering heat of the evening.
 Some demonstrators removed steel bars that were reinforcing parts of the council building.